WAGO/wago_greengrass_core/README.md

 # Greengrass Core for WAGO PFC200 G2 and TP600

-Greengrass core images and examples for WAGO TP600 and PFC200 G2 controllers The Image with e!COCKPIT is FW13.
+Greengrass core images and examples for WAGO TP600 and PFC200 G2 controllers.
+The Image with e!COCKPIT is FW13.
 ![Image of GGC creation](./images/image1.png)